ipaqmaster/usbSymlinkFixer/README.md

 This is a script for fixing the fake serial given to drives plugged in over a USB SATA/NVMe adapter automatically.

+## Usage

+1. git clone the repo somewhere

+2. Run './main --install' to create a udev rules.d file automatically based on generic usb device serials the host has seen in its logs prior to running the script.

+3. Plug in a familiar USB SATA adapter or dock that presents with detected generic serial numbers and the script will be called to create /dev/disk/by-id/ata- and nvme- symlinks for the drive so you can use them in your applications as if they were natively plugged with the corresponding driver.

 ## Why